apache/incubator-streampark-website/docs/connector/1-kafka.md

 ```

-You can see a series of kafka connection information defined, this way the parameters are hard-coded, very insensitive, let's see how to use `StreamPark` to access `kafka` data, we just define the configuration file in the rule format and then write the code
+You can see a series of kafka connection information defined, this way the parameters are hard-coded, very insensitive, let's see how to use `Apache StreamPark` to access `kafka` data, we just define the configuration file in the rule format and then write the code

 ### example